mattyoung101/omicron/omicam/README.md

 # Omicam
-Omicam Team Omicron's custom, high-performance, all-in-one vision and localisation application that runs on a single board computer.
+Omicam Team Omicron's custom, high-performance, vision and localisation application that runs on a single board computer.

 For the full technical writeup on our vision pipeline, please see docs/DESCRIPTION.md or our website.